frasertweedale/blog-fp/posts/2021-03-30-purebred-plugins-implementation.md

 There is also the question of hook execution order or priority.
 Hook functions process and potentially modify a datum of interest, such as a `Message` or a `ByteString`.
-Consider `ReadHook`, for processing messages as they're read from disk, and it's hypothetical dual `WriteHook`.
+Consider `ReadHook`, for processing messages as they're read from disk, and its hypothetical counterpart `WriteHook`.
 A plugin for on-disk mail compression would use these hooks.
 When reading mail, decompression must precede other operations.
 When writing, compression should be the final step.
 The current implementation runs plugins hooks in the order they're